McKay Community Forest

 In June 2020, Humboldt County acquired approximately 197 acres contiguous to the south end of the Phase I property as the Phase II expansion of the Community Forest.

-Forest Stewardship and Non-Industrial Timber Management Plan
+Non-Industrial Timber Management Plan

 - Green Diamond Resource Company